grapa-dev/grapa/README.md

 Creating an instance of a class.
 See class.

 #### token
 Used to define lexical rules.
-Currenlty only used to define special character handling like space and tab, where the default handling is to skip these characters so they do not need to be specived in the grammer.
+Currently only used to define special character handling like space and tab, where the default handling is to skip these characters so they do not need to be specified in the grammar.

 #### rule
 See $RULE